-Astraphobia, also known as tonitrophobia, is an irrational fear of thunder and lightning.
-It can cause intense anxiety and fear and seriously affect different aspects of a person’s life.
+Astraphobia is an irrational fear of thunder and lightning.
+It can cause intense anxiety and fear, seriously affecting different aspects of a person’s life.
+It is also known as tonitrophobia.

 What Is Astraphobia?

 Astraphobia is an extreme and aberrant fear of thunder, lightning, and thunderstorms that affects a person’s ability to function in everyday life.
 It is a specific phobia that can be observed in both humans and animals.

 This disorder can affect individuals of all ages but is experienced more by children than adults.
 Most children tend to overcome it as they grow older but some may experience it throughout their adult lives.
 Some adults who have never experienced it before in their childhood may also develop the condition later in their life.

 The term “astraphobia” is composed of the Greek words “astrape” meaning lightning and “phobos” meaning fear.
 It is also known as:

 Astraphobia is generally experienced more by people who live or work in regions with frequent and severe stormy weather.

 While preparing for thunderstorms or getting caught up in extreme weather conditions can make anyone feel reasonably anxious or afraid, people with astraphobia tend to have an intense and excessive phobic reaction to lightning and thunder.
 Individuals suffering from this specific phobia feel overwhelmed, devastated, and overpowered.

 However, as specific phobias (like astraphobia) have originated due to evolution, some experts consider that fear of thunder and lightning is not exactly a phobia but an evolutionary tool designed to ensure our survival.